A Quick Guide to Our Measures

 These measures generally will have performance goals or targets associated with them, but not always.
 When the measures show that we are not meeting those targets, we can change our work processes in order to improve our performance.

 The dashboard measures our progress for the fiscal year, which begins on October 1 and ends on September 30 of the following year.
-It is divided into five categories:
+It is divided into a number of categories:

 Progress Symbols and Definitions

 The Open Performance dashboard uses distinct symbols and terminology to describe our performance.

 This symbol is used for indicators that do not have a performance goal.
 In these cases, the department is gathering data in order to identify trends.
 These measures generally are used with workload indicators; they may be used for performance indicators where it is not prudent to set a performance goal, or insufficient data exists to set a goal.